bdcabreran/ESP32-IDF-LVGL-Clock-Alarm/README.md

-Here's a detailed README for your project:

----

-# Clock Alarm Application with Touch Panel and LCD (480x320) on ESP-IDF v5.4.0
+# ESP32 Clock Alarm with Touch Panel and 480x320 LCD using LVGL (ESP-IDF v5.4.0)

 ## Overview

 This project is a Clock Alarm Application designed for ESP32, featuring touch panel support and a ILI9488 480x320 LCD display.
 It is built using the ESP-IDF v5.4.0 framework and integrates LVGL (Light and Versatile Graphics Library) for GUI rendering.
 The project setup includes a Docker container with Visual Studio Code and necessary extensions for seamless development.